listminut/frontend-technical-challenge/README.md

 ## Requirements

 - [ ] The app should be built using Typescript, and is setup for you to use React.
 You may use any other libraries you wish.
 (If you are not familiar with React, feel free to use another framework, but you will need create it from scratch).
 - [ ] The app should connect the provider API server.
-You can find the instructions for running the server in [Running the server](#running-the-server).
+You can find the instructions for running the server in [Running the app](#running-the-app).
 - [ ] The app should allow users to:
   - [ ] Search for providers by category.
   - [ ] View a list of providers that match the search criteria